oscarjor/loanapp/README.md

 # Loan Application Portal

-A commercial real estate loan application platform with property valuation and automated LTV-based approval.
+A commercial real estate loan application platform with property valuation, automated LTV-based approval, and an AI-powered chat assistant.

 ⚠️ **IMPORTANT**: Always reference these before coding:
 - 📋 [requirements.md](./requirements.md) - What to build